 For the last 15 years, the MDGs have been the most important global humanitarian effort to help improve living conditions in developing countries.
 The SDGs have an even more ambitious agenda and will involve all member states instead of just developing countries.

-If the commitment to the MDGs are a sign of things to come, then there will be many success stories involving the new SDGs.
+If the commitment to the MDGs is a sign of things to come, then there will be many success stories involving the new SDGs.

 – Donald Gering